arch-xtof/pd-arch-jopd/README.md

 docker-compose -f docker-compose-prod.yml up --build
 ```

-Application will become available at `localhost:3001/swagger/`.
+Application will become available at http://localhost:3001/swagger/.
 Substitute localhost with ip or domain if needed.
+Or you can directly use http://localhost:3001/api/dashboards/:uid endpoint

 ## Further Development
-If someone randomly becomes interested in further development of this applications, here are additional commads.
+If someone randomly becomes interested in further development of this application, here are additional commads.

 **Run in development mode**